 - Pertussis (whooping cough)

-When parents refuse to vaccinate their children, some of these diseases can crop up again in epidemic proportions.
-Witness the measles outbreak earlier this year in New York City’s ultra-Orthodox Jewish community that resulted in at least 764 confirmed cases.
+Public health experts say that when parents refuse to vaccinate their children, some of these diseases can crop up again in epidemic proportions.
+For example, they point to the measles outbreak earlier this year in New York City’s ultra-Orthodox Jewish community that resulted in at least 764 confirmed cases.
 Mayor Bill de Blasio declared a public health emergency and closed several yeshivas (Jewish schools) in an effort to prevent measles from spreading even more than it already had.

 Those opposed to religious exemptions to childhood vaccinations point to the necessity of “herd immunity” (i.e., the need for an overwhelming majority of people to be vaccinated so as to protect the community as a whole).
 Without mass vaccinations, the diseases that they prevent can spread like wildfire, especially among school-aged children who spend considerable time in close proximity with other kids.

-Once California rescinded its religious and personal exemptions for vaccinations following the 2014 Disneyland-linked measles outbreak, unvaccinated children can obtain an education through homeschooling.
-Unvaccinated children cannot attend public schools unless their parents produce a doctor-signed note stating the medical reason why their kids cannot be vaccinated.
+In places like California, which rescinded its religious and personal exemptions for vaccinations following the 2014 Disneyland-linked measles outbreak, unvaccinated children cannot attend public schools unless their parents produce a doctor-signed note stating the medical reason why their kids cannot be vaccinated.

-But what you may not realize is that the US Government has a long history of interfering with religious freedom.
-Take peyote, for example.
+Consider the use of drugs like peyote, for example.
 Many Native Americans use this mildly hallucinogenic, and illegal, drug as part of their religious services.
 The federal government shut down this practice in the 1800s, and it took the establishment of the Native American Church in 1918 to restore it, declaring that peyote is a sacrament in this church.

 Nearly 100 years later, another religious group took their grievance all the way to the US Supreme Court.
 This particular group, a church known as Uniao Do Vegetal (Union of the Plants), uses hoasca, a tea containing the illegal hallucinogenic drug diemethyltryptamine (DMT), as part of their worship services.
 A unanimous Supreme Court allowed them to continue doing so.